 When you enter La Diligenza you're presented with not a single, imposing dining room, but a rabbit warren of cozy little rooms, including the perfect space for our group, "grandmother Melania’s little privè dining room" which featured a roaring fire in the 18th century fireplace on a drizzly late October evening.

 Hospitality begins with the staff, and our waitress knew exactly the ratio of friendliness to formality to apply to our meal.
 There was no idiotic "Hi, I'm Amy, and I'll be your server and friend today."
 There was no hiding the wine bottle and doling the contents out only when the wait staff came into the room.
 Perfect.

 The kitchen's expertise came to the forefront with the tagliatelle al ragù, served as you see to the right.
 Yes, the Marche is tagliatelle country.
 Everyone has it.
 Ragù you know, because you've become familiar with those gut-wrenching bottles of tomatoey glop flecked with some sort of meat, machine-ground to a pulp you're supposed to ruin your perfectly good pasta with.

 This is not that ragù.
 This is the essence of meat, the flavor of an entire slow-cooked roast condensed to a few tablespoons of deliciousness lovingly enveloping the house-made tagliatelle.

 And while we're on the subject of meat, the tagliata con funghi, a sliced steak covered in fresh porcini (this is mushroom and truffle country!) was devoid of visible fat and yet fork tender, a characteristic of grass-fed beef.

 And of course there were vegetables.
 A platter of vegetables, roasted and dusted with bread crumbs.
-You can see all of them and (some of) the rest of our meal in our little slide show to the right.

 And the pacing of the meal?
 Superb.